SantiagoMorais/calculadora-de-gastos/README.md

 ### Continuous development

 The main focus on this project is to improve my knowledge using Redux and Tailwind CSS.
-I decided to learn these two technologies at the same time, so the development of it took me more time then I expect, but I also learn much more than I thoght.
+I decided to learn these two technologies at the same time, so the development of it took me more time than I expect, but I also learn much more than I thoght.

-Redux is a brilliant technology, but it's not necessary when the project is simple, because the Contect API can lead of it easily.
-But when the project is complex and huge, it is better.
+Redux is a brilliant technology, but it's not necessary when the project is simple, because the Context API can lead of it easily.
+But when the project is complex and huge, Redux is a better option.

 Tailwind CSS at the beggining took me a lot of time, because it is necessary to read the doccumentation every minute when we decide to use a new CSS property.
 But, after to use the same class-utility many times, we can remember easily what to use.
-After a while, even when we need to use a CSS property as a class-utility for the first time, we can suppose how to write it, because we can get used to the form how the creator think when he created the Tailwind.
+After a while, even when we need to use a CSS property as a class-utility for the first time, we can suppose how to write it, because we can get used to the form of how the creator think when he created the Tailwind.

-A plugin that helps me a lot was [Tailwind CSS IntelliSense](https://marketplace.visualstudio.com/items?itemName=bradlc.vscode-tailwindcss) that gives some hints to help us when we are writing our utility classes.
+A plugin that helps me a lot is [Tailwind CSS IntelliSense](https://marketplace.visualstudio.com/items?itemName=bradlc.vscode-tailwindcss) that gives some hints to help us when we are writing our utility classes.
 I huge recommend it to them who are starting now their learning journey with Tailwind.

 ### Useful Resources